 Conical Intersect (1975) was a torqued, spiraling ‘cut’ into two derelict seventeenth-century Paris buildings adjacent to the development site of the Centre Pompidou.
-With this site-specific work, Matta-Clark opened these old residences to light and air and commenced a dialogue about the character of urban development as well as the public role of art.
+With this site-specific work, Matta-Clark opened these old residences to light and air and commenced a dialogue about the character of urban development and the public role of art.

 Who was Gordon Matta-Clark?

 Gordon Matta-Clark (1943-1978) was one of the sons of the famous Chilean surrealist Roberto Echaurren Matta.
 After studying architecture in New York, he quickly gained his place in the margin of the prevalent architecture.
 In the 1970s, he was very active in the New York avant-garde scene.
-However, he preferred to explore the limits of architecture and art, rather than to be an architect or artist as such.
+However, he preferred to explore the limits of architecture and art rather than being an architect or artist.

-Through his work, he criticized the conventions within architecture and the visual arts, and he also demanded attention for problems concerning social and urban development.
+He criticized the conventions within architecture and the visual arts through his work, and he also demanded attention for problems concerning social and urban development.
 The interventions in the 1960s and 1970s emphasized the condition of NYC as a land of demolition.
 Gordon Matta-Clark didn’t destroy anything himself, but, as he put it, experiment with the alternative uses of those places that we are most familiar with.
 He called his work performances.
 Matta-Clark saw the making of incisions and the transforming of buildings as a part of this work.